-- 11.1.
-The purpose of this policy is to enable individuals to raise concerns in confidence, without any fear of reprisal; therefore, it is imperative that whistleblowers: - Do not take the concern outside the Trust, e.g. gossiping. - Declare any personal interest in the matter, as the policy is designed to be used in the interest of the public and not for individual matters.
+- 10.1.
+The purpose of this policy is to enable individuals to raise concerns in confidence, without any fear of reprisal; therefore, it is imperative that whistleblowers: - Do not take the concern outside the Trust, unless it is to report the concern through the proper external channels, e.g. the ESFA or LADO. - Declare any personal interest in the matter, as the policy is designed to be used in the interest of the public and not for individual matters.

-12. Appeal process
+11. Appeal process

-12.1.
+11.1.
 If no action is to be taken and/or the individual is not satisfied with the way the matter has been handled, they can make a complaint under the Trust's Complaints Policy.

-13. Unfair treatment
+12. Unfair treatment

-- 13.1.
-An individual can take a case to an employment tribunal if they feel that they have been treated unfairly as a result of whistleblowing. - 13.2.
-Further information can be sought from the Citizen's Advice Bureau, the whistleblowing charity Protect, or from an individual's trade union. - 13.3.
+- 12.1.
+An individual can take a case to an employment tribunal if they feel that they have been treated unfairly as a result of whistleblowing. - 12.2.
+Further information can be sought from the Citizen's Advice Bureau, the whistleblowing charity Protect, or from an individual's trade union. - 12.3.
 Any claims of unfair dismissal need to be made within three months of the investigation ending.

-14. Monitoring and review
+13. Monitoring and review

-- 14.1.
-The Trustees will review this policy biennially, ensuring that all procedures are up-to-date the next review date for this policy is Spring 2021. - 14.2.
+- 13.1.
+The Trustees will review this policy biennially, ensuring that all procedures are up-to-date the next review date for this policy is Spring 2025. - 13.2.
 Any changes made to this policy will be communicated to all members of staff.